oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 ### Policies

 The Landing Zone policies implement segregation of duties and follow least privilege across the different personas (groups).
 Segregation of duties is implemented by granting specific permissions to a single target group on a single target compartment.
 For example, only *Network Administrators* can manage the network family, and this is done only in the *Network* compartment.
-Only *Database Administrators* can manage databases, and this is done only in the *Database* compartment.
-Least privilege is followed when deploying a database, *Database Administrators* are entitled to use the network managed by *Network Administrators* in the *Network* compartment.
+Least privilege is followed when deploying a database: *Database Administrators* can use the network managed by *Network Administrators* in the *Network* compartment.
+When an Exainfra compartment is deployed, *Exadata Infrastructure Administrators* manage Exadata Cloud Service and Exadata Cloud@Customer infrastructure and VM clusters there, while *Database Administrators* use the VM clusters and manage the databases and backups hosted in the same compartment.
+When no Exainfra compartment is deployed, these Exadata responsibilities are intentionally consolidated under *Database Administrators* in the Database compartment.
 Some policies are common to all groups, like the ability to use Cloud Shell in tenancy and to manage Resource Manager stacks in their specific compartments.
 We recommend reviewing *config/iam\_policies.tf* for additional details.

 Policies are attached at different compartments depending on the presence of an enclosing compartment.
 If Landing Zone compartments are deployed directly under the Root compartment (thus no enclosing compartment), all policies are attached to the Root compartment.
 If Landing Zone compartments are deployed within an enclosing compartment, some policies are attached to the Root compartment, while some are attached to the enclosing compartment itself.
 This is to allow for free movement of Landing Zone compartments without the need to change policy statements.
 The policies at Root compartment are applied to resources at the tenancy level.